-- Information Desks welcome visitors, assist with directions and provide general information about the hospital to guests.
+- Information Desk volunteers welcome patients and visitors, assisting with directions and providing general information about the hospital.

 Trying to understand and cope with the challenges that arise during a hospital stay can be difficult.
-Volunteers help patients and their families by attempting to make the experience as comfortable as possible for everyone.
+Volunteers assist patients and their families by helping to make their experience as comfortable as possible.
+A sample of these assignments include: